-The extended school day program is available from 2:35 until 6:00 p.m.
+The extended school day program is available from 2:45 until 6:00 p.m.
 High school students may attend extended day only with the express permission of the administration.
 Parents should be aware that:

-At the discretion of the supervising teacher and administration, a student who is disruptive and/or uncooperative may not be allowed to attend.
+- At the discretion of the supervising teacher and administration, a student who is disruptive and/or uncooperative or an outstanding balance may not be allowed to attend. - A current emergency contact form with telephone numbers must be on file for each student.

-- A current emergency contact form with telephone numbers must be on file for each student. - The school must be notified by note or phone call if the parent wishes the child to stay in extended day on a drop-in basis. - Any student who has not been picked up by 3:00 will go to extended day and be charged the daily drop-in rate. - Students may not be dropped off before 7:15AM.
-Morning Star is not responsible for any student dropped off before 7:15 AM
+- The school must be notified by note or phone call if the parent wishes the child to stay in extended day on a drop-in basis. - Any student who has not been picked up by 3:00 will go to extended day and be charged the daily drop-in rate.